thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 ##  Outside diameter exactly equals wire diameter
 This situation creates numerical difficulties.

+To resolve this Alert, increase the value of OD_Free and / or decrease the value of Wire_Dia.
+To achieve a feasible design, continue increasing OD_Free and decreasing Wire_Dia until Spring_Index achieves a value within the range of [manufacturability](alerts.html#SI_manufacturability).

 With round wire helical coil springs, the case where coil outside diameter (OD_Free) is exactly equal the wire diameter (Wire_Dia) creates numerical problems.
-In this situation, the mean diameter (Mean_Dia) and spring index (Spring_Index) are both exactly zero.
-The result is a divide-by-zero problem in the calculations.
+In this situation, the mean diameter (Mean_Dia) and spring index (Spring_Index) are both exactly zero, creating a divide-by-zero problem in the calculations.
-Javascript renders the result as infinity which then propagates through dependent equations.
+The result of infinity then propagates through dependent equations.
-Eventually, equations involving operations like subtraction of infinities create values of NaN (Not a Number) which propagate to additional dependent equations.
+Subsequent operations like subtraction of infinities create values of NaN (Not a Number) which propagate to additional dependent equations.

-To resolve this Alert, increase the value of OD_Free and / or decrease the value of Wire_Dia until Spring_Index achieves a value within the range of [manufacturability](alerts.html#SI_manufacturability).
+The Search feature may or may not be successful in finding a solution when its start point has such numerical difficulties.

 See also:
  - [Spring index manufacturability concern](alerts.html#SI_manufacturability)